sarakane/Portfolio/README.md

 ## Description

-_This is a portfolio webpage for my work at Epicodus_
+_This is a portfolio webpage for my work of my first week at Epicodus_
 Check out the GitHub Pages site at: https://sarakane.github.io/Portfolio/

 ## Setup/Installation Requirements